wbkd/react-starterkit/README.md

 ## Webpack Hints

-We use the babel-loader in order to load .jsx and .js files via webpack.
+You can find the webpack configuration in the [webpack.config.js file](./webpack.config.js) We use the babel-loader in order to load .jsx and .js files via webpack.
 If it's possible install all your dependencies with NPM.
 Packages installed with NPM can be used like this:

 ```language-javascript